sahib/rmlint/docs/rmlint.1.rst

 :``-d --max-depth=depth`` (**default\:** *INF*):

     Only recurse up to this depth.
 A depth of 1 would disable recursion and is equivalent to a directory listing.
-A depth of 2 would also consider also all children directories and so on.
+A depth of 2 would also consider all children directories and so on.

 :``-l --hardlinked`` (**default**) / ``--keep-hardlinked`` / ``-L --no-hardlinked``: